 President & CEO

 My background includes 10 years with Coors Brewing Company (now MillerCoors) in both public relations and marketing positions.
-I also worked with Sterling-Rice Group, directed global communications for hard disk drive manufacturer Maxtor and founded and managed my own public relations firm, which I merged with Metzger Associates in 2005 and we re-branded as Compriseagency in 2018.
+I also worked with Sterling-Rice Group, directed global communications for hard disk drive manufacturer Maxtor, and founded and managed my own public relations firm, which I merged with Metzger Associates in 2005 and we rebranded as Comprise in 2022.
 Despite the new name, we remain true to our roots doing the hard stuff that many agencies can’t or won’t try to tackle.

 I’ve picked up a handful of awards over the years.
 I’m proud to be named to the Denver Business Journal’s prestigious “Forty Under 40” list, and my work has won a Magellan Platinum Award from the League of American Communications Professionals, several Gold Pick Awards from the Public Relations Society of America and a Distinguished Communicator Award from the Colorado Chapter of the International Association of Business Communicators, among others.